Orhan Pamuk

 Ferit Orhan Pamuk (born 7 June 1952; [feˈɾit oɾˈhan paˈmuk]) is a Turkish novelist, screenwriter, academic, and recipient of the 2006 Nobel Prize in Literature.
-One of Turkey's most prominent novelists, his work has sold over thirteen million books in sixty-three languages, making him the country's best-selling writer.
+One of Turkey's most prominent novelists, he has sold over 13 million books in 63 languages, making him the country's best-selling writer.

-Pamuk is the author of novels including Silent House, The White Castle, The Black Book, The New Life, My Name Is Red, Snow, The Museum of Innocence, A Strangeness in My Mind and The Red-Haired Woman.
+Pamuk's novels include Silent House, The White Castle, The Black Book, The New Life, My Name Is Red and Snow.
 He is the Robert Yik-Fong Tam Professor in the Humanities at Columbia University, where he teaches writing and comparative literature.
 He was elected to the American Philosophical Society in 2018.

-Of partial Circassian descent and born in Istanbul, Pamuk is the first Turkish Nobel laureate.
-He is also the recipient of numerous other literary awards.
-My Name Is Red won the 2002 Prix du Meilleur Livre Étranger, 2002 Premio Grinzane Cavour and 2003 International Dublin Literary Award.
+Born in Istanbul, Pamuk is the first Turkish Nobel laureate.
+He has also received many other literary awards.
+My Name Is Red won the 2002 Prix du Meilleur Livre Étranger, the 2002 Premio Grinzane Cavour, and the 2003 International Dublin Literary Award.

 The European Writers' Parliament came about as a result of a joint proposal by Pamuk and José Saramago.
 Pamuk's willingness to write books about contentious historical and political events put him at risk of censure in his homeland.
-In 2005, a lawyer sued him over a statement regarding the Armenian genocide in the Ottoman Empire.
-His intention, according to Pamuk himself, had been to highlight issues relating to freedom of speech in the country of his birth.
-The court initially declined to hear the case, but in 2011 Pamuk was ordered to pay 6,000 liras in total compensation for having insulted the plaintiffs' honor.
+In 2005, a lawyer sued him over a statement acknowledging the Armenian genocide in the Ottoman Empire.
+Pamuk said his intention had been to highlight issues of freedom of speech in Turkey.
+The court initially declined to hear the case, but in 2011 Pamuk was ordered to pay 6,000 liras in compensation for having insulted the plaintiffs' honor.

 Early life

-Pamuk was born in Istanbul, in 1952, and he grew up in a wealthy yet declining upper-class family; an experience he describes in passing in his novels The Black Book and Cevdet Bey and His Sons, as well as more thoroughly in his personal memoir Istanbul: Memories and the City.
+Pamuk was born in Istanbul, in 1952, and grew up in a wealthy but declining upper-class family, an experience he describes in passing in his novels The Black Book and Cevdet Bey and His Sons, as well as more thoroughly in his personal memoir Istanbul: Memories and the City.
 Pamuk's paternal grandmother was Circassian.
-He was educated at Robert College secondary school in Istanbul and went on to study architecture at the Istanbul Technical University since it was related to his real dream career, painting.
-He left the architecture school after three years, however, to become a full-time writer, and graduated from the Institute of Journalism at the University of Istanbul in 1976.
+He was educated at Robert College secondary school in Istanbul and studied architecture at the Istanbul Technical University, a subject related to his dream career, painting.
+He left architecture school after three years to become a full-time writer, and graduated from the Institute of Journalism at the University of Istanbul in 1976.
 From ages 22 to 30, Pamuk lived with his mother, writing his first novel and attempting to find a publisher.
-He describes himself as a Cultural Muslim who associates the historical and cultural identification with the religion while not believing in a personal connection to God.
+He describes himself as a Cultural Muslim who identifies with Islam historically and culturally while not believing in a personal connection to God.